Moving and stocking live aquatic organisms

 Once introduced to the wild, a translocated species may establish a viable breeding population.
 In the event that this occurs and the species becomes a pest, control or elimination may be extremely difficult and often impossible.

 Guidelines have been developed to provide a risk assessment and administrative framework against which to assess proposals to move live aquatic organisms into and within Victoria.
 The Guidelines establish a transparent basis by which Victoria will meet the requirements of the National Policy for the Translocation of Live Aquatic Organisms (1999).
+Note that the Guidelines are currently under review (with V5 expected in 2026).

 See the Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria.